Economics Scholarships for College

 University Scholarships for Economics Majors

-• University of Chicago Economics Scholarships: Merit-based awards that may factor in performance in advanced math and economics courses.
+• University of Chicago economics scholarships: Merit-based awards that may factor in advanced math preparation.

 How to Apply for Economics Scholarships